GoogleChrome/web.dev/src/site/content/en/blog/how-to-use-local-https/index.md

 A few points to consider:

 - Anyone can access your local development site once you share with them a URL created with a reverse proxy.
-This can be very handy when demoing your project to clients.
+This can be very handy when demoing your project to clients!
 Or this can be a downside, if your project is sensitive.
 - You may need to consider pricing.
 - New [security measures](/cors-rfc1918-feedback/) in browsers may affect the way these tools work.

-### Flag
+### Flag (not recommended)

-If you're using a custom hostname like `mysite.example`, you can use a flag in Chrome to forcefully consider `mysite.example` secure.
-Avoid doing this, because:
+If you're using a custom hostname like `mysite.example`, you can use a flag in Chrome to forcefully consider `mysite.example` secure. **Avoid doing this**, because:

 - You would need to be 100% sure that `mysite.example` always resolves to a local address, otherwise you could leak production credentials.
 - You won't be able to debug across browsers with this trick 🙀.

-_With many thanks for contributions and feedback to all reviewers and contributors—especially Ryan Sleevi, Filippo Valsorda, Milica Mihajlija, Rowan Merewood and Jake Archibald. 🙌_
+_With many thanks for contributions and feedback to all reviewers and contributors—especially Ryan Sleevi, Filippo Valsorda, Milica Mihajlija and Rowan Merewood. 🙌_

 _Hero image background by [@anandu](https://unsplash.com/@anandu) on [Unsplash](https://unsplash.com/photos/pbxwxwfI0B4), edited._